oceanprotocol/docs/building-with-ocean/build-a-marketplace/forking-ocean-market.md

 ## Fork Ocean Market

-The first step is to log into Github and navigate to https://github.com/oceanprotocol/market, you’ll need to log in or create a Github account.
+The first step is to log into Github and navigate to the [Ocean Market repository](https://github.com/oceanprotocol/market), you’ll need to log in or create a Github account.
 Now you need to click “Fork” in the top right-hand corner.
 If you are a member of an organization on Github, it will give you the option to clone it into either your personal account or the organization.
 Choose whichever is suitable for you.

 ## Clone the market locally